rasterradio/Kumite/README.md

 # Kumite - A Sparring Video Game

 This design document for *Kumite* is scoped for a minimum viable product.
 There will be features lacking that would be present in a more polished version.
-I've purposely left out description of the game's aesthetics because I just don't want to get too excited and ahead of myself.
+I've left out any description of the game's aesthetics because I want to focus on gameplay systems and not get too ahead of myself.

 ![Fight Photo](/images/screenshot-spar.jpg)